Was the death of a pet your first memento mori?

 Silvered my cheeks when in Show and Tell I can’t show

-my classmates how near the baits lie, can’t tell
+my classmates how near the baits lie, or tell

 if our mothers can save us.
 Even now I don’t know